spdx/spdx-spec/chapters/7-relationships-between-SPDX-elements.md

     ["DocumentRef-"[idstring]":"]SPDXID <relationship> ["DocumentRef-"[idstring]":"]SPDXID

-where `DocumentRef-[idstring]:` is an optional reference to an external SPDX document as described in [section 2.6](2-document-creation-information.md#2.6)
+where "DocumentRef-"`[idstring]`":" is an optional reference to an external SPDX document as described in [section 2.6](2-document-creation-information.md#2.6)

 where `SPDXID` is a string containing letters, numbers, `.` and/or `-`. as described in sections (2.3, 3.2, 4.2).